yvanvds/interact/interactSite/_documentation/01_serverside.md

 ---
 layout: single
-permalink: /documentation/quick-start-guide/
+permalink: /documentation/serverside/
 last_modified_at: 2018-10-21
 toc: true
 sidebar:
   nav: "docs"
-title: "Quick Start Guide"
+title: "The Server"
 ---

 Please start with installing at least the Server application.
 Preferably you should also install the Android client on your phone.
 Installation instructions can be found [here](/documentation/installation/).